ThinkVision: LT series

-Marketed to enterprises that need an energy-efficient, fully functional display screen, with good visual quality.
+Marketed to enterprises that need an energy-efficient, fully functional display screen with good visual quality.
 Usually has VGA, DVI-D, and DisplayPort connections.
 The LT-series has swivel, tilt, and lift options, 5 milliseconds response time, and a 1000:1 contrast ratio.

 T series

-High-performance, ergonomic monitors for business and corporate use, including VoIP and USB hub models.
-This line comes with a WVA borderless display that reproduces vivid colours and sharp images.
-VGA, DP and HDMI ports ensure that all connectivity requirements are fulfilled.
+High-performance ergonomic monitors optimized for business and corporate use, including VoIP and USB hub models.
+This line comes with a WVA borderless display.
+They feature VGA, DP and HDMI ports.

 P series

-Premium performance monitor line, typically boasting the highest resolutions and latest features.
+Professional performance monitor line, typically boasting the highest resolutions and latest features.

 X series

-This line have a sleek design and mainstream hi-end functionality – monitors that project a stylish, professional image.
-This line enables natural colour transitions and effortless work on a variety of demanding tasks, the comfortable angle of vision, high resolution and advanced connection options.
+This line features a more refined design and mainstream high-end functionality.
+It features high resolution devices with advanced connection options.

 X1 series

 Pro series

-In January 2014, Lenovo launched the ThinkVision Pro2840m.
+In January 2014, Lenovo launched the ThinkVision Pro 2840m.
 It was marketed as the "Ultimate Professional 4K Display".
 Some additions were made to the product: a 28-inch display with 4K resolution (ultra-high definition monitor) supporting an Android platform.
-It is supposed to be ideal for both home office and entertainment use, according to Lenovo.
+It is marketed for home office and entertainment use.